openstack/manila/doc/source/devref/auth.rst

 Legacy Docs
 -----------

-Cinder provides RBAC (Role-based access control) of the AWS-type APIs.
+Manila provides RBAC (Role-based access control) of the AWS-type APIs.
 We define the following roles:

 Roles-Based Access Control of AWS-style APIs using SAML Assertions “Achieving FIPS 199 Moderate certification of a hybrid cloud environment using CloudAudit and declarative C.I.A. classifications”